CO-CARBON Festival 2026

 Welcome to the CO-CARBON final seminar to hear about the key scientific results of the project!
 In addition, the practical Handbook for Carbon-Smart Urban Green will be published in the event.
 Keynote speaker Prof. Michael Christie from Aberystwyth University, UK, will reflect on the broader context of economic and social valuation of urban green spaces.
 Finally, the panel will discuss how to safeguard urban green and its climate benefits in a growing city.

 The seminar is targeted to urban planners, researchers, landscape architects, green infrastructure professionals, and everyone interested in the development and decision-making of carbon-smart cities.
-The event is free of charge, but registration by 10 May is required.
+The registration for the event has ended, but it is possible to follow the event online through this link: https://tiedekulmamedia.helsinki.fi/en/tiedekulma/event/details/412687801/

 Programme